Orange-OpenSource/optisam-backend/README.md

 OpTISAM
 ======

-__OPTISAM__ (Optimized tool for inventive software asset management) is a tool for the Software Asset Management Compliance Audit and Optimization Tool.
+__OPTISAM__ (Optimized tool for inventive Software Asset Management) is a tool for the Software Asset Management Compliance Audit and Optimization Tool.
 This monorepo contains all the backend services namely:

 - auth-service
 - account-service